mr0406/evolving-clinic/docs/clinic-overview.md

 - Multiple doctor practice with Dr. Smith and Dr. Jones
 - Sarah (the receptionist) manages both patient registration and appointment scheduling for all doctors

+## Doctor Registration
+- Doctors must be registered in the system before appointments can be scheduled with them
+- Each doctor has a unique code for easy identification (e.g., "SMITH", "JONES")

 ## Patient Registration
 - Patients must be registered before scheduling appointments
 - System assigns unique patient IDs to solve identity conflicts